Oos, Baden-Württemberg: History

 The village of Oos has always been important for the town of Baden-Baden, even before it was officially incorporated.
 Documents dating back to 1245, for instance, state that taxes collected from Oos were to be paid to the Lichtenthal Abbey, which was newly founded by Countess Irmengard of Baden.

 The settlement itself is considerably older.
 This is evidenced, for instance, by a Roman votive stone dedicated to Diana, goddess of the hunt, which was found in Oos in 1794.
 The Romans under Emperor Trajan had realized the strategic value of the place, a plain at the edge of the Black Forest, and built the military road leading northward from Basel through Oos.

 During the Middle Ages, the settlement was ruled at times by the Lichtenthal Abbey or the current Count of Baden.
 Its strategic value was proven once again in 1634, when the Catholic Margrave Wilhelm of Baden-Baden defeated his Protestant cousin and the Swedish occupying forces in battle on the "Ooser Blutfeld" ("blood plains of Oos"), thus ending foreign rule over his domain during the Thirty Years' War.

 In the early 19th century, the village of Oos, which consisted of around 100 houses at the time, received its own official borders, followed by a train station in 1844.
-From this station, passengers were transported to Baden-Baden via horsebus, until a railway was built the following year.
+From this station, passengers were transported to Baden-Baden via horse-drawn omnibus, until a railway was built the following year.
 The route was used until 1977, when the Oos train station became the new Baden-Baden station.